 Where are the survey sites in Surrey?

-There are 28 sites in Surrey, randomly selected from within the known breeding range, chosen for this survey.
-Here is a list of all the sites in Surrey (whether covered or not) and here is a list of the sites in Surrey that need covering.
-Can you help with one of these sites?
+There are 87 sites in Surrey, randomly selected from within the known breeding range, chosen for this survey.
+See this list of Woodcock sites in Surrey to see which sites are allocated and which are still vacant (at the bottom of the screen you can select Woodcock 2023 to see this year’s sites) .
+Please help with one of these sites?

 How do I get involved?

 If you are interested in helping with the survey or would like more information please contact the Regional Organiser (RO) for this survey.
 The RO is Penny Williams email firstname.lastname@example.org.